-- 30.-(1) Subject to paragraphs (2) and (3), a tribunal constituted as provided in paragraph (4) shall have power on the written application of a party to review or set aside by certificate under the hand of the presiding member any decision on the grounds that- - (a) the decision was wrongly made as a result of clerical error; - (b) a party did not appear and can show reasonable cause why he did not do so; - (c) the decision is affected by a decision of, or on appeal from, the High Court or the Lands Tribunal in relation to an appeal in respect of the dwelling which was the subject of the tribunal's decision. - (2) An application under paragraph (1) may be dismissed if it is not made within the period of four weeks beginning on the day on which notice is given (whether in accordance with regulation 28(3) or regulation 31(3)) of the decision in question.

-- (3) Paragraph (1) does not apply where an appeal against the decision in question has been determined by the High Court. - (4) So far as is reasonably practicable, the tribunal appointed to review a decision shall consist of the same members as constituted the tribunal which took the decision. - (5) If a tribunal sets aside a decision in pursuance of this regulation, it shall revoke any order made in consequence of that decision and shall order a re-hearing or redetermination before either the same or a different tribunal. - (6) As soon as reasonably practicable after- - (a) a determination that the tribunal will not undertake a review; - (b) the determination of the tribunal not to set aside the decision in question; - (c) the issue of any certificate under paragraph (1); - (d) the revocation of any order under paragraph (5), the clerk shall give written notice to the applicant and to every other party to the appeal of the occurrence of the relevant event.
+- 45.-(1) Subject to paragraphs (2) and (3), a tribunal constituted as provided in paragraph (4) shall have power on written application by a party to review or set aside by certificate under the hand of the presiding member- - (a) any decision on any of the grounds mentioned in paragraph (5), and - (b) the decision on an appeal against a completion notice on the additional grounds mentioned in paragraph (6). - (2) Paragraph (1) does not apply where an appeal against the decision in question has been determined by the Lands Tribunal. - (3) An application under paragraph (1) may be dismissed if it is not made within the period of four weeks beginning on the day on which notice is given (whether in accordance with regulation 43(3) or regulation 46(3)) of the decision in question. - (4) So far as is reasonably practicable, the tribunal appointed to review a decision shall consist of the same members as constituted the tribunal which took the decision. - (5) The grounds referred to in paragraph (1)(a) are- - (a) that the decision was wrongly made as a result of clerical error; - (b) that a party did not appear and can show reasonable cause why he did not do so; and - (c) that the decision is affected by a decision of, or on appeal from, the High Court or the Lands Tribunal in relation to an appeal in respect of the hereditament which was the subject of the tribunal's decision. - (6) The grounds mentioned in paragraph (1)(b) are that new evidence, the existence of which could not have been ascertained by reasonably diligent inquiry or could not have been foreseen, has become available since the conclusion of the proceedings to which the decision relates. - (7) If a tribunal sets aside a decision in pursuance of this regulation, it shall revoke any order made in consequence of that decision and shall order a re-hearing or redetermina tion before either the same or a different tribunal. - (8) The clerk shall as soon as reasonably practicable notify the parties to the appeal in writing of- - (a) a determination that the tribunal will not undertake a review under paragraph (1); - (b) the determination of the tribunal, having undertaken a review under paragraph (1), that it will not set aside the decision concerned; - (c) the issue of any certificate under paragraph (1); and - (d) the revocation of any order under paragraph (7).

-- (7) Where, in relation to a decision in respect of which an application under paragraph (1) is made, an appeal to the High Court remains undetermined on the relevant day, the clerk shall notify the High Court as soon as reasonably practicable after the occurrence of the relevant event. - (8) In paragraph (7)-
+- (9) Where in relation to a decision in respect of which an application under paragraph (1) is made, an appeal to the Lands Tribunal remains undetermined on the relevant day, the clerk shall notify the Lands Tribunal as soon as reasonably practicable after the occurrence of the relevant event. - (10) In paragraph (9)-